What is Exoscale Compute?

 Building a data center is quite cost-intensive, so only big companies can afford to build one.
-Smaller companies or companies that do not want to deal with building a data center usually rent a space for their machines in an existing data center.
+Smaller companies or companies that do not want to build a data center typically rent a space for their machines in an existing data center.

 However, these machines are not your average, run-of-the-mill machines you might buy as laptops or desktop PCs.
 They run the same operating system, but the hardware is different.
 These are called servers.
 Usually, they are built with a dual power supply unit that can be replaced without shutting down the server.
 They also include hot-swappable disks to replace disks while the machine is running.
 Some servers even have hot-swappable cooling fans.

 To ensure consistency, companies running servers usually want to buy the same server for multiple years.
 That’s why the procurement for these servers can sometimes take a couple of months, and they often cost upwards of 5.000 Euros, so they represent a significant up-front investment.

 Also, nowadays, demands are more dynamic and don’t allow us to wait a couple of months for a server order to complete.
 Think Black Friday: suddenly, a webshop may get ten or even a hundred times its regular load.
 From a business perspective, keeping 100 servers in the data center for just a few days of high traffic does not make sense.
 Instead, these companies can avail themselves of an IaaS provider to rent servers for these days.
 Exoscale charges on a per-minute basis for running servers, so the company renting these servers can save significant amounts of money.

 It is also worth noting that very few companies can plan for 3-5 years, which is the average time a server operates due to the cost.
 So IaaS may make more sense here too.